SRI-CSL/sri-glibc-malloc/hlibc/README.md

 ## 5. Developing

-When developing 3. and 4. can be combined by doing:
+After doing 3 once you can combine the rest when developing by doing:

 ```
 make